corbindavenport/metrodeck/README.md

 __TweetDeck is a trademark of Twitter, inc. MetroDeck is not affiliated with Twitter in any way.
 Due to a Chrome limitation, this does not work with the TweetDeck app for Chrome.
 Please use the web version (tweetdeck.twitter.com) instead.__

 ---------------------------------------------------------
+__New in MetroDeck 1.1:__
+* Added Metro loading animations to loading timelines/posting tweets
+* Fixed bug where some text was invisible

 __New in MetroDeck 1.0:__
 * Initial release!